bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 # Global Events Plugins for UnrealEngine
 ## Introduction
-This is a plug-in for UnrealEngine.
-Its main purpose is to implement a simple message sending system in Unreal to contact the strong coupling relationship between objects.Through this plug-in, you can register a message listener (observer) with the message service, and you can also dispatch messages (publisher) through the message service.
+This is a plugin for Unreal Engine.
+Its main purpose is to implement a simple message sending system in Unreal to solve the strong coupling problem caused by using function calls, delegation and other means.Through this plug-in, you can register a message listener (observer) with the message service, and you can also dispatch messages (publisher) through the message service.

 This plugin supports the following capabilities:
 * Register event callbacks in Blueprints, C++ or other scripts.